 Though many of us were taught to save, very few were taught to invest.
-That’s why we see so many people tucking money into a variety of vehicles, like IRAs, 401(k)s, and college funds, and falsely assuming it will create enough wealth to last a lifetime.
+That is why we see so many people tucking money into a variety of vehicles, like IRAs, 401(k)s, and college funds, and falsely assuming it will create enough wealth to last a lifetime.

-We cannot ensure a proﬁt and or guarantee protection against loss, but we can build your conﬁdence and a coherent portfolio investment process to position your wealth for growth.
+We cannot ensure a profit and/or guarantee protection against loss, but we can build your confidence and a consistent portfolio investment process to position your wealth for growth.

-We’ll guide you to weigh your desire for higher returns against your tolerance for market setbacks using our copyrighted MRE scale.
-Together, we’ll develop your personal balance sheet, which outlines your current income, expenditures, and the value of your assets and liabilities.
+We will guide you to weigh your desire for higher returns against your tolerance for market setbacks using our copyrighted MRE scale.
+Together, we will develop your balance sheet, which outlines your current income, expenditures, and the value of your assets and liabilities.
 Then we create a diverse financial portfolio with a target Asset Allocation that meets your investment discipline with an estimate of total returns.

 Next, we define the daily activities your investment portfolio most likely needs to position them for positive results over time.
 These recommendations (which we call your “discipline”) are based on your unique goals, needs, risk tolerance, and other personal considerations.

-Once you review our financial suggestions, you tell us whether or not you’re comfortable owning a particular type of investment, want more liquidity, or simply aren’t willing to accept the risk required to meet your goals.
-We’ll work with you to revise as necessary.
+Once you review our financial suggestions, you tell us whether or not you are comfortable owning a particular type of investment, want more liquidity, or aren’t willing to accept the risk required to meet your goals.
+We will work with you to revise as necessary.

 We encourage you to talk to us, reviewing or revising your plan as many times as necessary for you to feel comfortable.
-We want you to be able to feel good about your discipline, even in ﬂuctuating markets, so we won’t move forward until you are satisﬁed.
+We want you to be pleased with your investment discipline, even in fluctuating markets, so we won’t move forward until you are satisfied.

 Creating your Investment Process once does not guarantee that you will realize your goals.
 You might get married, divorced, or receive an inheritance.
 Markets change, too, which is why we include regular portfolio reviews and updates into your Investment Process.

-We’re your wealth management partners for life, not just in-the-moment advisors.
-Our fee-only structure helps us maintain objectivity and provide high quality advice while minimizing potential conﬂicts of interest.
+We are your wealth management partners for life, not in-the-moment advisors.
+Our fee-only structure helps us maintain objectivity and provide high-quality advice while minimizing potential conflicts of interest.